Meridian Centre: Sports

 The Meridian Centre hosted the 2016 IIHF World Women's U18 Championship in January 2016.
 The final, a 3–2 overtime victory for the United States over Canada, resulted in the largest hockey crowd in arena history at 5,516.
 Overall, the total tournament attendance of 34,523 surpassed the previous record of 16,855.

 On September 29, 2016, the Meridian Centre hosted a pre-season exhibition game between the Toronto Maple Leafs and the Buffalo Sabres of the National Hockey League.
 After regulation and overtime, the game remained scoreless.
 Matt Moulson would ultimately give the Sabres the 1-0 shoot-out win.

 The Meridian Centre hosted the 2017 Scotties Tournament of Hearts, the annual Canadian women's curling championship, between February 16 and 26, 2017.
 Team Ontario, led by Rachel Homan, defeated Team Manitoba in the final by a score of 8–6.
 The overall attendance throughout the tournament was 56, 804.

 In June 2018, the Meridian Centre hosted the 2018 FIBA Under-18 Americas Championship.

 In 2020, St Catharines and the Meridian Centre hosted the 2020 CEBL Bubble.
 The tournament took place at the venue with teams quarantining at city hotels.
-The Edmonton Stingers were named the champions at the end of the tournament.In 2021 Meridian Centre hosted 3 UFC events.
+The Edmonton Stingers were named the champions at the end of the tournament.

+The arena will host the 2025 Minto Cup box lacrosse championships.

 Concerts and other events

+The arena is used for Brock University's annual Steel Blade Classic and Paint the Meridian Red nights.

 On October 21, 2014, St. Catharines' native band City and Colour performed as the headline act for the centre's grand opening.
-The arena has also hosted such acts as John Mellencamp, The Tragically Hip, Chris De Burgh, Blue Rodeo, Tim Hicks, Old Dominion, Elton John, Daniel O' Donnell, Metric, Johnny Reid, Hedley and Death Cab For Cutie.
+The arena has also hosted such acts as John Mellencamp, The Tragically Hip, Chris De Burgh, Blue Rodeo, Tim Hicks, Old Dominion, Elton John, Daniel O' Donnell, Metric, Johnny Reid, The Glorious Sons, Hedley, Sum 41, NLE Choppa, Ice Cube, Arkells, Death Cab For Cutie, Barenaked Ladies, The Offspring, Simple Plan, Swae Lee, Randy Bachman, The Doobie Brothers, Burton Cummings & Jann Arden, Our Lady Peace, Collective Soul, WinterSleep.

 They have also played host to Harlem Globetrotters basketball games, WWE NXT and Cirque du Soleil.
-Comedians such as Jeff Dunham and Jerry Seinfeld have also performed shows at the venue.
+Comedians such as Jeff Dunham, Gerry Dee and Jerry Seinfeld have also performed shows at the venue.
 Other guests who have made appearances include Theresa Caputo.
 The center has also held numerous cheerleading competitions, expos and skating shows.

 The opening ceremony of the 2022 Canada Summer Games was held at the Meridian Centre on August 6, 2022.

+In July 2024, the arena hosted Jelly Roll in his first performances in Canada, with the Meridian Centre being the first ever Canadian tour stop.